LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 A *10mm* thick *PTFE* insulation plate is placed between the floor and the sensor base plate to prevent direct and uneven heating of the base plate by the heated floor.

 The figure \ref{Sensor_evaluation_plattform_with_TLV493D_and MMC5603_sensors_placed_with_thermal_conductive_glue_on_an_aluminium_baseplate.png} shows this basic setup, the *Raspberry Pi Pico* is used as the readout hardware, on which the *Unified Sensor Firmware* is running.
-With additional connected switch, its possible to isolate or select a sensor or both sensors to be queried from the firmware.
+With additional connected switch, it is possible to isolate or select a sensor or both sensors to be queried from the firmware.

-A separate battery power supply is used as low-noise power supply for the sensors boards.
+A separate battery power supply is used as low-noise power supply for the sensor boards.
 An *Raspberry Pi 4* is implemented as the host computer, which is connected to the sensors via a *Hailege ADUM3160* (+usb) isolator and is placed outside the temperature chamber.

 For the software setup, *MRPCli* \ref{command-line-interface} is used to control and record the measurement series, with the functions of the *MRPDataVisualisation* \ref{mrpvisualisation} and *MRPAnalysis* \ref{mrpanalysis} packages from the library \ref{software-readout-framework} being used for subsequent evaluation.